 I love Selective Colour, do you do this to your photographs?

 No selective colour, it’s a hideous thing to do to an image.
 It is either colour or black & white, but both?
 Together?
 Cheap & Nasty looking.
 If you need any proof, just go and look at the photographic work of a photographer who does this, their body of work is usually limited and their image making talent seriously lacking

 I’d like to make my own storybook with a company I found online, will I be able to have access to the images to create my own storybook?
 I won’t need to alter them, you’re finished images are great and I would like to be able to create my own book.

 Yes, you’ll have access to your wedding day images and they will be copyright release so you can make your own online story book / photobook and prints.
 But any manipulation or any other misuse of the images is not allowed

 I want to be a wedding photographer so I can make loooaaads of money, can you take me on some of your shoots and give me some tips?

 Cameras and Lenses

 How long after the wedding will you have my wedding photographs?

-Six to eight weeks, once the edit is completed I will email right away.
+Eight to ten weeks, once the edit is completed I will email right away.
 It’s a case of don’t contact me I’ll contact you.
-During a very busy year I can shoot often more than one a week, in some instances up to four a week during peak summer time, so patience is the key here.
+During a very busy year I can shoot often more than one a week, so patience is the key here.